abetusk/dev/projects/laser-spike/laser-spike.md

   If not, charge the battery or use another that is fully charged.
 * Test to make sure the fuse hasn't blown.
 If it has this could indicate a short in the power line so test for continuity to track down if there is a short in the power line.
 If not, replace the fuse and try again.
 * Make sure the breakout board for power has the proper voltages at points you expect.
-This means testing witht he multi-meter that the voltage on the board before the regulator is what's expected to come out of the battery.
+This means testing with the multi-meter that the voltage on the board before the regulator is what's expected to come out of the battery.
 Test the output of each of the regulators to make sure the voltage is the expected 5V.
 Often regulators die or are bad so they might need to be replaced.
 Also make sure the regulators orientation is correct (there should be an 'input' side that connects to the battery side and an 'output' side that connects